Build Ghostty from Source

 Building Ghostty from source is not recommended for most users.
 If you have access to a prebuilt binary or package, you should use that instead.
 See the binaries and packages page to see if a prebuilt binary or package is available for your platform.

-To build Ghostty, you need Zig 0.13 installed.
+To build Ghostty, you need to first install Zig.

 Important